 This plugin includes lots of customization options that allow you to create an opt-in that works for your site.
 You can create traditional popups, floating bars in the header or footer, forms that slide into view after the user has scrolled a certain distance, and more.

 Runner up: PopupAlly is a great tool if you’re a beginner getting started with pop-up opt-in forms.
-You can get a good amount of functionality for free, and get your feed wet in the world of advanced lead capture.
+You can get a good amount of functionality for free, and get your feet wet in the world of advanced lead capture.

 11: Best Custom Fields Plugin – Advanced Custom Fields